This article does not specifically cover individual filtration units but is a collection of features across several T-80 engine variants.

 The 2 batteries contain cyclone filters.
 There are 14 cyclone filters arranged in a 2x7 pattern on each battery.
 One cyclone has a 90mm diameter.
 Cyclone filters use centrifugal force to push sand and dust particles out of the airflow.
 Under the cyclone filters, particles are collected in a collector compartment.

-Cyclones spin at a high speed creating a centrifugal force that forces dust and sand particles out of the airflow by directing the particles into a collector between a set of cyclones.
+Cyclones spin at a high speed creating a centrifugal force that forces dust and sand particles out of the airflow by directing the particles into a collector between a set of cyclones. |

 The oil cooling radiators on each side are separated from the cyclone batteries and have no filters.
 The left oil coolant radiator is used for the engine's oil system, and the oil coolant radiator on the right is used to cool oil systems and hydraulic gearbox controls.
 Two ventilators push air through two air ducts to maintain high pressure.
 Both ventilators prevent excess dust and sand accumulation inside the filters.
 The third ventilator is located at the bottom of the filtration unit, which provides clean air to the air compressor, generator, and starter.

 GTD-1250 air filtration unit.
-The filtration system for GTD-1000T/TF is almost identical and does not differ in performance.
+The GTD-1000T/TF filtration system is almost identical and does not differ in performance. |

 Gas turbines can only operate efficiently when consuming clean air.
-This is why only the main turbine assembly and vital core components of the engine receive clean air that passes through the cyclone batteries.
+This is why only the engine's main turbine assembly and vital core components receive clean air that passes through the cyclone batteries.
 Large dust particles under centrifugal forces are thrown against the cyclone wall.
 Purified air passes through the slots into the cone's inner cavity.
 The air travels through the bottom opening of the cyclones and enters a cavity for purified air.
 It is then supplied to the main engine assembly or travels through the bottom ventilator to vital components for cooling.
 Part of the air (0.22-0.27 kg/s), together with the separated sand and dust particles, is collected in the lower segment of the cyclones.
 From there it enters the cyclone battery dust collectors.
 The two ventilators remove air from the dust collectors.

 The other parts of the engine receive air (0.7-0.8kg/s), which passes through the oil radiators, which act as partial filters.
 Sand and dust particles are mixed with air and sucked out of the collectors using both ventilators and leave the engine through the exhaust while cooling parts of the engine at the same time.